akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/prepare_crud.md

 Drop in another *Log* component that outputs the exchange body.
 Just to see if Freemarker has done what it was told to do.

 The PUT request is a lot easier to generate then the previous POST to Liferay, because it doesn't need a *multipart / formdata* element in the body.
-And remember that the Freemarker component already generated the requiered JSON in the exchange body for us.
+And remember that the Freemarker component already generated the required JSON in the exchange body for us.

 But, again, an Authorization Header must be set.
 Drop a *Set Header* component on the Freemarker component.